Library Media Center

 First grade students will also participate in collaborative lessons throughout the year taught by Mrs. Porier along with the classroom teacher.
 Students will explore families and traditions, hone their writing skills by adding their own words to wordless books, and engage in research as well.

 MYB Second graders are ready to take off as critical readers and researchers.
 They will explore award-winning literature by participating in a mock-Caldecott contest, and will also read and vote for their favorite Nutmeg nominee.
 The MYB library has a limited number of copies of each Nutmeg title.
 More can be found at the Wallingford Public Library.
 Students are encouraged to read (on their own or with a grown-up) as many of these titles they can before the April vote.
 Students in second grade will also become more proficient at locating books on the library shelves by learning about call numbers.
 These skills will help students as they begin their journey as lifelong library users.

 Second grade students also take part in collaborative lessons with Mrs. Porier and their classroom teachers.
-We engage in a study of trees to complement an organisms unit that is part of the science curriculum.
-We will use nonfiction books to learn about trees, as well as take several walks on our school grounds to identify and observe the trees around us.
+We engage in a variety of research projects utilizing digital and print resources, and present information using digital tools as well.
 We will also explore poetry writing and its many forms.
 Students will read engaging poetry, as well as write and share their own poetry.